 - Dramatic Shattering: Lem slams the door to Bird's salon when he finds out that she got her ex to pull some strings to get him a job.

-- A Family Affair: Nick cheats on his wife Teri with her cousin Faith.
+- A Family Affair: Miles cheats on his wife Teri with her cousin Faith.

 - Fanservice: Let's see: Lem topless, Bird in sexy lingerie and Faith seductively dancing for Miles.